norbertszivos/dotfiles/README.md

 ### ssh

-If `.ssh` folder is not exist, then create a new folder.
+If `.ssh` folder is not existing, then create a new folder.

 ```bash
 $ mkdir .ssh